 Beechwood Grove resident’s 75-year-old Diary of VE Day celebrations discovered

-Our 91-year-old resident at Beechwood Grove, Irene Goddard, was just a teenager when the war in Europe finally came to an end on May 8th 1945.
+Our 91-year-old resident at Beechwood Grove in Eastbourne, Irene Goddard, was just a teenager when the war in Europe finally came to an end on May 8th 1945.
 With dreams of becoming a journalist, Irene as a 16-year-old kept a diary during war time.
 Having discovered this diary, it has provided a fascinating insight for Beechwood Grove staff and also helped bring back war memories for our residents on the 75th anniversary of VE Day.

 Music for memory